 Every man praying or prophesying, having his head covered, dishonors his head.

 The second use of the word “head” in this sentence may mean dishonoring the leadership or headship of Jesus Christ (previous verse).
 The ultimate authority is in Christ.
 Verses four through six are an extension of verses two and three.
 The phrase “praying or prophesying” conveys public worship.
 Prayer is presenting issues to God in public worship.
 Prophesying in 1 Corinthians carries the idea of proclaiming God’s extant Word, not foretelling.
 If a man does not pray and expound God’s Word as a male, he dishonors his head.
-If a man does this with long hair like a woman, he dishonors his leadership masculinity and his Leader-Lord.
+If a man does this with hair like a woman, he dishonors his leadership masculinity and his Leader-Lord.
 He acts like a woman; he is prissy and feminine.
 Masculinity in the Bible correlates with leadership.
-A man with long hair is a disgrace to masculinity.
+A man with feminine hair is a disgrace to masculinity.

 11:5